ucsd-cse231-s22/chocopy-wasm-compiler-A/designs/error-reporting-design.md

 #### Pretty Source Code

 We highlight the part in the source code that led to an error with squiggly lines (similar to Rust error reporting).
-See examples below.
+See examples below. **Note:** We have NOT added the error explanation (in the context of the source code) behind the squggily lines yet.

 #### Assignment with different types